-- If you are an individual, pages 1 and 2 of your 2004 Form 1040 and Schedules A, D, and J (Form 1040), if applicable. - Any Form 4952, Investment Interest Expense Deduction, attached to your 2004 income tax return, - All Schedules K-1 (Form 1065), Partners's Share of Income, Credits, Deductions, etc., you received from partnerships, S corporations, estates, or trusts that contribute to the carryback. - Any application for extension of time to file your 2004 income tax return, - All Forms 8271, Investor Reporting of Tax Shelter Registration Number, attached to your 2004 income tax return, - All Forms 8886, Reportable Transaction Disclosure Statement. attached to your 2004 income tax return, - Forms 8302, Electronic Deposit of Tax Refund of \$1 Million or More, - All other forms and schedules from which a carryback results, such as Schedule C or F (Form 1040), Form 3800, General Business Credit, Form 6781, Gains and Losses From Section 1256 Contracts and Straddles, or Form 8586, Low-Income Housing Credit, and - All forms or schedules for items refigured in the carryback years, such as Form 3800, Form 6251, Alternative Minimum Tax- Individuals, Form 6781, Form 8586, Form 8844, Empowerment Zone and Renewal Community Employment
+- If you are an individual, pages 1 and 2 of your 2006 Form 1040 and Schedules A, D, and J (Form 1040), if applicable. - Any Form 4952, Investment Interest Expense Deduction, attached to your 2006 income tax return, - All Schedules K-1 you received from partnerships, S corporations, estates, or trusts that contribute to the carryback, - Any application for extension of time to file your 2006 income tax return,

-Credit, or Form 8884, New York Liberty Zone Business Employee Credit.
+- All Forms 8271, Investor Reporting of Tax Shelter Registration Number, attached to your 2006 income tax return. - All Forms 8886.
+Reportable Transaction Disclosure Statement. attached to your 2006 income tax return, - Forms 8302, Electronic Deposit of Tax Refund of \$1 Million or More, - All other forms and schedules from which a carryback results, such as Schedule C or F (Form 1040), Form 3800, General Business Credit, Form 6781.
+Gains and Losses From Section 1256 Contracts and Straddles, or Form 8586, Low-Income Housing Credit, and - All forms or schedules for items refigured in the carryback years, such as Form 3800, Form 6251, Alternative Minimum Tax-Individuals, Form 6781, Form 8586, or Form 8844, Empowerment Zone and Renewal Community Employment Credit, or Form 8884, New York Liberty Zone Business Employee Credit.

-You must attach copies of all required forms listed above.
-CAUTION and complete all lines on
+You must attach copies of all required forms listed above, CAUTION and complete all lines on